CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Broken-District-Styles.md

 ## Overview

 District Styles must consist entirely of growable building assets.
-If they contain a building that is not growable (eg. a unique building or a service building) it triggers a game-breaking bug which will prevent buildings (and sometimes vehicles) from spawning.
+If they contain a building that is not growable (e.g. a unique building or a service building) it triggers a game-breaking bug which will prevent buildings (and sometimes vehicles) from spawning.

 ## Broken styles